johnwargo/johnwargo-static-11ty/src/posts/2021/firebase-functions-deploy-helper.md

 In conversations with the Firebase Support team, they indicated that there was nothing I could do except to publish my functions in batches.
 When I'm coding in my project, I'm jumping around from function to function and it's too much trouble to reliably track which functions I modified.
 I decided instead to use automation and a little Node module to solve the problem for me.

-The module I created is called Firebase Functions Deploy Helper and you can find it at [https://www.npmjs.com/package/firebase-functions-deploy-helper.](https://www.npmjs.com/package/firebase-functions-deploy-helper){target="_blank"} When you install the module, it installs a command called `ffdh` which simplifies batch installation of a Firebase project's functions.
+The module I created is called [Firebase Functions Deploy Helper](https://npmjs.com/package/firebase-functions-deploy-helper){target="_blank"} When you install the module, it installs a command called `ffdh` which simplifies batch installation of a Firebase project's functions.

 You can deploy in batches, deciding at runtime how many batches you want to use, then deploying each batch separately.
 You can also use search to select the functions to deploy, searching for functions using a search string against the start or end of the function name.